-You can use a real BlackBerry 10 device to test your apps.
+You can use a BlackBerry 10 device to test your apps.
 Optionally, you can use a BlackBerry 10 Device Simulator to test your app.
-Either choice allows you to see how your app functions, and the following sections discus how to set up and configure each testing environment.
+Either choice allows you to see how your app functions, and the following sections discuss how to set up and configure each testing environment.

 Configure your BlackBerry 10 device

 If you are using a BlackBerry 10 device to test your app, you must have the latest version of the BlackBerry 10 OS installed on your device.